IuliiaKonovalova/school_app/README.md

 When the user clicks on the "All Members" button, the table will be sorted by the name of the member.
 When the user clicks on the "Parents" button, the table will be sorted by the name of the parent.
 When the user clicks on the "Teachers" button, the table will be sorted by the name of the teacher.
 When the user clicks on the "Sales Managers" button, the table will be sorted by the name of the sales manager.
 When the user clicks on the "Receptionists" button, the table will be sorted by the name of the receptionist.

-It has also displays the amount of the sorting results:
+It also displays the amount of the sorting results:

   ![Members page.
 Sorting bar](documentation/features/members_page/members_page_summary.png)